SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Oh."

 "You stepped up big time for me.
-I know you're not the first pony most would think of when they think of date planner, but you did a great job, and I really appreciate it."
+I know you're not the first pony most would think of when they think of date planner, but you did a fantastic job, and I really appreciate it."

 "Like I said, I'm always there for my friends, besides, I'm glad you asked me.
 Helping you gave me a lot to think about, with my feelings for Fluttershy and all."